echothrust/pf-diverters/README.md

 A collection of (OpenBSD) PF divert socket daemons

 ```
-WARNING: THESE ARE TOOLS ARE EXPERIMENTAL AND IN NO-WAY PRODUCTION READY.
+WARNING: THESE TOOLS ARE EXPERIMENTAL AND IN NO-WAY PRODUCTION READY.

 Feel free to test and run them on your systems, but make sure you keep a close eye.
 ```